Health reimbursement arrangements (HRAs) are a popular employee benefit.

 Employers can pay employee medical expenses tax-free through an HRA.

-Many employers want to provide financial assistance to employees for health insurance premiums and other medical expenses.
-Health reimbursement arrangements (HRAs) are plans sponsored by employers which provide tax-free money to employees for these costs.
+Many employers want to provide financial assistance to employees for health insurance premiums and other medical expenses in conjunction with or in place of a group health plan.
+Health reimbursement arrangements (HRAs) are plans sponsored by employers which provide tax-free money to employees for premiums and other medical costs.
 HRAs can be an important component of an employer’s benefit package for attracting and retaining employees.

 In 2013, the IRS determined that certain premium reimbursement plans, healthcare reimbursement arrangements, and other types of medical expense reimbursement plans offered by employers to help employees pay for health insurance premiums or medical expenses did not comply with the Affordable Care Act.
 To avoid an excise tax of $100 per affected person per day, many arrangements were terminated.
 Starting in 2016, Congress began enacting legislation to authorize HRAs that are not subject to the excise tax if they comply with governing rules.